 The growth of microbial activity increases when less salt is used in the dough.
 This decreases the shelf life of the bread.
 For maximum shelf life, enough salt should be added to the dough.

 The use of salt increases osmotic pressure.
 This causes the bread to lose water and also slows down microbial growth in the water.
 This lower water activity keeps the bread fresher for longer.

 Using water from different areas or switching to bottled water can also have an impact on shelf life.
 Water that has a high amount of activity will provide more microbial bacteria for the yeast thus making it rise quicker.
 But it will also stale quicker which is why you might consider tweaking the amount of salt you use in different areas.

 Water with high amounts of activity is often classed as “hard water”.
 You’ll be able to know more if you contact your local water supplier.
 Bottled water tends to also be hard water.

 If there is more salt present it will decrease the water activity in the dough.
 This means that there will be less evaporation of moisture from the bread, and a lower rate of staling occurs.
 Therefore, adding more salt makes bread stay fresh for longer.

 Typically 1.8-2% of salt to the total flour weight is used to make bread.
 Increasing the amount of salt will slow the fermentation process of the yeast and produce an overly salty flavour.

-In my what is the purpose of salt in bread article I explain why this is the perfect ratio of salt.
-Using less salt than this will weaken the dough structure alongside increasing the speed at which the bread goes stale.
-Read the article to find more!
+In my what is the purpose of salt in bread article I explain why this is the perfect ratio of salt?
+Using less salt than this will weaken the dough structure, alongside increasing the speed at which the bread goes stale.
+Read my salt in bread article to find out more!